-Liz: No, and at one point I do remember my mom sending my brother into my room to apologize to me.
+Liz: No. And at one point I do remember my mom sending my brother into my room to apologize to me.
 I remember her telling him when he was in the kitchen that he should apologize to me.
 He came to my room–which was the last thing I wanted–him in my room.
 This was the dynamic.
 I still felt like I was crazy.

 I went to one year of college with my brother and I ended up dropping out because I was not emotionally prepared to be a college student.
 I did not have the skill set, academically or emotionally, to do what I needed to do.
 I believe that at this point my sister was preparing to go on a mission.
 We hadn’t seen a lot of each other.
-I was downstairs and she came down; I do not remember what the conversation was about but it turned into an argument.
-All of the sudden she said, “You’re not the only one who’s been abused.”
+I was downstairs and she came down.
+I do not remember what the conversation was about but it turned into an argument.
+All of the sudden she said, “You’re not the only victim.”
 Of course my world dropped out from under me again.
 She told me that at about the time my brother came home from his mission, my dad began to abuse her.

 Parents Who Do Not Protect Their Children From Abuse

-So when my daughter was about to turn one, the statistics hit me: 1 in 3 or 4 girls will deal with abuse of some kind–sexual abuse or assault.
+So when my daughter was about to turn one, the statistics hit me.
+1 in 3 or 4 girls will deal with abuse of some kind–sexual abuse or assault.
 There was an interaction with my brother where he had been fighting with his wife on the way to our family home and he ended up yelling at me.
 It totally rattled me.
 It took me back to his anger after his mission.
 I realized that I was possibly allowing my children to be groomed for abuse with the contact to my family.

-Anne: And also still being abused by your brother because him screaming and yelling at you is another abuse episode.
+Anne: And also still being abused by your brother.
+Because him screaming and yelling at you is another abuse episode.